-Prerequisite: (R) (W) (M), BINFO 2013 Bioinformatics and Databases, BINFO 2113 Bioinformatics Programming in PERL
+Prerequisite: (R) (W) Math 0303 or adequate math placement test score, BINFO 2013 Bioinformatics and Databases, BINFO 2113 Bioinformatics Programming in PERI.

 3 CREDITS Students gain practical experience in the field of bioinformatics through an internship at an affiliated business or university research center, or a capstone experience at OCCC.
 Students will use all techniques learned in BINFO 1011, 2013, and 2113 in a work setting.